-3.4 SUBSCRIPTION / REDEMPTION
+3.4 SUBSCRIPTION/REDEMPTION

-Subscription / redemption requests are accepted on Monday, Wednesday and Thursday.
-The equity value of the Fund for the purpose of purchase or sale of units is determined by dividing the total equity (fair value of the Fund's assets minus Fund's liabilities) of the Fund by the total number of outstanding Fund units.
+Subscription / redemption requests are accepted every Monday and Wednesday.
+The equity value of the Fund for the purpose of purchase or sale of units is determined by dividing the total equity of the Fund by the total number of outstanding Fund units.